-We apply Artificial Intelligence (AI) to automate and speed up operations based on unstructured data (freeform e-mails, voice calls, chat, images, faxes...) and processes requiring human intervention.
-Applications range from front office staff or service/contact centres receiving contacts from clients or brokers/advisors, customer onboarding, to manually intensive back office functions.
+We apply Artificial Intelligence (AI) to automate and speed up operations based on omnichannel unstructured data (freeform e-mails, voice calls, chat, images, faxes...) and processes requiring human intervention.
+Applications range from front office staff or Service/Contact Centres, customer onboarding, to manually intensive mid and back office functions.

-Our “Platform as a Service” (PaaS) cloud offering can be rapidly deployed to free up staff, cut costs, improve control, and improve customer service.
+Our SaaS (Software as a Service) cloud offering is rapidly deployed to free up staff, cut costs, improve control, reduce risk, and improve customer service, as when used for CCaaS (Customer Centre as a Service).

 Non Executive Director